-(e) Each agency shall publish all currently operative guidance documents and may file the guidance document with the [publisher].

-(f) Each agency shall maintain an index of all of its currently operative guidance documents, file the index with the [publisher] on or before January 1 of each year, make the index readily available for public inspection, and make available for public inspection the full text of all guidance documents to the extent inspection is permitted by law.
-Upon request, an agency shall make copies of guidance indexes or guidance documents available without charge; at cost; or, where authorized by law, on payment of a reasonable fee.
-If any agency does not index a guidance document, the agency may not rely on that guidance document or cite it as precedent against any party to a proceeding, unless that party has actual and timely notice of the guidance document.

-(g) A person may petition under section 317 to request an agency to adopt a rule in place of an existing guidance document.
+1 the agency followed the guidance document and may [or must] enforce the guidance document 2 against the agency.
+3 (c) A guidance document may contain binding instructions to agency staff members if at an 4 appropriate stage in the administrative process, the agency's procedures provide affected 5 persons an adequate opportunity to contest positions taken in the document.
+6 (e) Each agency shall publish all currently operative guidance documents and may file 7 the guidance document with the [publisher].
+8 (d) When an agency proposes to act at variance with a position expressed in a 9 guidance document, it shall provide a reasonable explanation for the departure.
+If an 10 affected person may have reasonably relied on the agency's position, the explanation must include a reasonable justification for the agency's conclusion that the need for the 11 12 departure outweighs the affected person's reliance interests.
+13 (e) An agency shall publish all current guidance documents.
+14 (f) An agency shall maintain an index of all of its current guidance documents, file 15 the index with the [publisher] on or before January 1 of each year, make the index readily 16 available for public inspection, and make available for public inspection the full text of all 17 guidance documents to the extent inspection is permitted by law other than this [act].
+Upon request, an agency shall make copies of guidance indexes or guidance documents available 18 19 without charge; at cost; or, if authorized by law other than this [act], on payment of a reasonable fee.
+If an agency does not index a guidance document, the agency may not rely 20 21 on that guidance document or cite it as precedent against any party to a proceeding, unless 22 that party has actual and timely notice of the guidance document. (g) A person may petition an agency to adopt a rule in place of a guidance document 23